haezera/quant-equity/README.md

 ### Data sources

 Unfortunately, a portion of this project will not be able to be run by the general public due to data licensing issues.
-I've decided to use `Sharadar` fundamentals data, because it was a fairly cheap option to get daily fundamentals.
-This also means that people who stumble across this won't be able to run my notebooks because of the issues around data licensing.
+You can source your own data, and create your own data tables (with the tables I have stored in `data`) or take the results at face value.
+I will say that:
+- I am a little suspect about any look-ahead biases in our fundamental data.
+- I am *not* an expert at factor models, and this is my first exposure to factor models

+I have read papers and tried to find the industry-norm when applying any methods to factor calculation and composition.

 For stock-pricing data, however, I suggest you look at my `stat-arb-in-us-equities` project and it's data filling to get constituents for the `S&P 500` as well as getting daily pricing (and then aggregating to weekly and monthly prices).